 The path begins with the road that from the churchyard of San Rocco continues overhanging the sea.
 After a few minutes, after crossing the steps that descend to Punta Chiappa, you will pass through Mortola , a small group of very characteristic houses.

 Moving away from this village, the path goes into the woods and arrives, after about 20 minutes, at Fornelli , from which, on the left, you can go up to Toca and Pietre Strette.

 Going straight on, after a stretch on a false level, there are some ups and downs on irregular but easily walkable rock steps which, leaving the bush, overlooking Punta Chiappa and Camogli.

 After about 40 minutes from the departure you will arrive at Batterie, magnificent viewpoint over the gulf, where there is the Visitor Center "Silvio Somazzi", created to enhance the remains of war artifacts, dating back to the Second World War.

-From here the route becomes a bit more challenging for some points where you have to go directly to the rock overlooking the sea.
-The presence of chains anchored in the rock helps the passage in this part of the route, especially in a short stretch where the rock has few points of support for the feet.
+Arriving at Passo del Bacio (it takes its name from a legend according to which two young people in love, in order not to separate as the families would have liked, die by throwing themselves at this point, after a last kiss) the route becomes a bit more challenging for some points where you have to go directly on the rock overlooking the sea.
+The use of chains helps during the passage, especially in a short stretch where the rock has few points of support for the feet.

-Small difficulties are paid for by a breathtaking view of "Cala dell'Oro" and Punta Torretta and by the intensity of the deep sea below us.
+The difficulties are rewarded by a breathtaking view of Cala dell'Oro and Punta Torretta and by the immensity of the sea below us.

 - From 2h to 3h